Suncor finds benzene in ditch water near Sarnia, Ontario, refinery

-CALGARY, Alberta (Reuters) - Suncor Energy Inc, Canada’s largest integrated oil company, said on Tuesday it was treating water from a roadside ditch near its refinery in Sarnia, Ontario, after the chemical benzene was found in two water samples.
+CALGARY, Alberta, Aug 13 (Reuters) - Suncor Energy Inc , Canada’s largest integrated oil company, said on Tuesday it was treating water from a roadside ditch near its refinery in Sarnia, Ontario, after the chemical benzene was found in two water samples.

 The contaminated water samples, taken during a recent storm, were drawn from the ditch located behind the refinery, near an existing remediation site that was established in 2006 after benzene was found in the soil.